migueltorrescosta/migueltorrescosta.github.io/_posts/2020-04-02-Online-Mafia-Rulebook.md

 ## Setup

 The moderator randomly distributes the characters (listed below).
-The game has 2 stages, day and night, which keep alternating until everyone from one of the side dies.
+There are 2 stages, day and night, which keep alternating until everyone from one of the side dies.
 The game starts in the day phase, in order to avoid having some character die before they have an opportunity to play.

 - **Night:** Each of the characters practice the role they were assigned.
 The essential role that can never be missed is the one performed by the mafia: They choose a townsperson to kill.
-During this phase the WhatsAppGroup will have messages disabled.
+During this phase the WhatsApp Group will have messages disabled.
 - **Day:** The narrator announces all the events that happened during the night.
-After that, messages are enabled and the townspeople start debating in the chat about who they think the mafia are or are not, based on everything that happened during night time.
+After that, messages are enabled and the townspeople start debating in the chat about who they think the mafia are or are not, based on everything that happened during nighttime.
 As people debate each selects the person they want to see lynched, and once someone gets a majority they are selected to be lynched.
-The narrator announces the character they were assinged, and we move to the night.
+The narrator announces the character they were assigned, and we move to the night.
 When someone dies they are removed from the chat to keep it clear who is still playing, and to avoid comments from the departed :P

 ## Characters